Wabinab/xenoblade-chronicles-2/src/13_mor_ardain.md

 Gramps corrected him from behind, "**More like- ALL the time!**"

 No time to talk.
-There was another explosion in the distance, followed by dark clouds floating into the air, shaking the ground.
+There was another explosion in the distance, followed by dark smoke bellowing into the air, shaking the ground.
 Their attention diverted, "Ah, was that **over there?!**"

 "Looks like it."
 Mythra agreed with him.
 New adventure began.

 ---

 Metal clashing as arquebusiers fired bullets at the escaping enemy.
 Despite the moon as the only source of light, the silhouette, seen running on rooftops from the ground, distinguished against the cloudy night.
 The silhouette stopped.
-The soldiers maintained a distance within range of their ranged weapons; but bullets only fell after they hit; not a dent.
+The soldiers stopped, maintaining their distance within range of their ranged weapons; but bullets that hit only fell, doesn't even leave a dent.

 "**What the hell?
 I know we didn't miss...**"

 "Is she a Blade?"

 "No, look!"
 The 3rd soldier warning was too late.
-The silhouette brought one to the ground as they backed away.
-Then, it went for another soldier, hit his stomach and chin, and he realized only after contact,

-"That body's... mechanical?"
-Dropped to the ground thereafter.
+The silhouette closed in fast and brought one to the ground; the others backed away, but not fast enough.
+As one got hit on his stomach and chin, he realized before dropping to the ground, "That body's... mechanical?"

-Rex's group only just arrived, wondered, "Whaaaaaat the-?
+Rex's group arrived late.
+He wondered, "Whaaaaaat the-?
 Who's that?"

 "Meh?"
-Tora seemed to saw this figure before.
+Tora seemed to see this figure before.
 Where?
 He tried to recall.
 It's too dark to see clearly.
 Only when the clouds clear and the moonlight shone directly on her did he recognized, "**L...Lila?!**"

 ![Lila](images/157_lila.jpg)

-The artificial Blade with no emotion turned around, fired its rocket boosters, and shot into the air.
+The artificial Blade with no emotion turned her back towards them, fired its rocket boosters, and shot into the air.
 Tora ran after her, shouted, "**WAIT!
 LILA!!!**"

 "Wait up, Tora!"
-He was the only one going after her.
-Poppi watched and wondered, is she related to her?
+Rex called, trying to get him to stop and explain before going after her.
+Poppi watched and wondered if there's any relation between her and Lila.

 Meanwhile, on the other side of the rooftop, the Nopon that'd been following them since their arrival was looking at them through a pair of binoculars.